0

 California Reserve Dry Aged Ribeye Steak

 The absolute personification of flavor.
-This stunner will approach the tenderness of the New York Strip; but will deliver a depth of taste that’s over the top.
-While there will be a bit more fat with this steak; it’s worth it for the taste.
+The Ribeye will approach the tenderness of the New York Strip Steak but will deliver a depth of taste that’s over the top.
+While there will be a bit more fat with this steak, it’s worth it for the taste.

 Size PriceQuantity